 Ever had to wave your arms to turn the lights back on, or wait for them to turn off after you leave?
 That’s because motion sensors detect motion, not occupancy.
 They can try to guess at occupancy based on when they last saw motion, but that creates false negatives and delays in your automations.
 Hiome Door detects actual occupancy, whether or not you're moving.

 Controlling your home with your voice feels magical at first, but it quickly becomes tiring and repetitive.
 As the number of connected devices in your home grows, the complexity of remembering every name and command becomes overwhelming, making it feel like a command-line interface.
 Grandpa shouldn't have to remember what you named the pendant lights in the living room.

 Hiome Door is simple to install!
 Just stick the sensor to the bottom of your door frame and plug it in.
 There's no batteries to replace.
 Instead, we include a 20 foot (6 meter) microUSB cable, slim power adapter, and gaffer tape, the premium cotton mask that Hollywood uses to hide wires on movie sets.
 You'll be surprised how invisible everything is.

-1 HomeKit and SmartThings support pending certification from Apple and Samsung, respectively.
+1 HomeKit is uncertified and pending certification from Apple.